-A successful layered drink, also known as pousse-café drink, depends on two elements:
+A layered drink, also known as pousse-café drink, depends on two elements:

-2. Your technique: If the layer-ability of two liquids is quite close, your technique may allow you to make layers that strictly speaking shouldn’t work.
+2. Technique: If the layer-ability of two liquids is quite close, your technique may allow you to make layers that strictly speaking shouldn’t work.

 Always use an existing recipe whenever possible – there are many well-known layered drinks and they work.
 Do not give in to the temptation to make an a-la-minute drink based on wacky colour combinations.
 For some layered drinks, where the layers have widely differing layer-ability (the B52 is a good example) you won’t need much technique at all: you can even get by without pour spouts or even a barspoon.